spevnev/uprintf/README.md

 Tests work by:
 1. Checking errors during compilation.
 2. Checking errors and warnings during execution.
-3. Comparing output to baseline (which is manually updated/created, when needed).
+3. Comparing output to baseline, which is manually created/updated.